SKIP TO MAIN CONTENT

 The Centers for Disease Control and Prevention (CDC) recommends a yearly flu vaccine as the first and most important step in preventing the flu.
 If you have health insurance, flu shots are typically covered at no cost, schedule with your local pharmacy.
 There are many other ways to get your flu shot:

-At a Local Clinic: Orange County community sites are offering free flu vaccinations.
+3. At a Local Clinic: Orange County community sites will offer free flu vaccinations.

-At the Health Department: If you don't have a primary care provider or health insurance, you can get a free flu shot at the Orange County Health Care Agency Flu Clinic at 1725 W. 17th Street, Santa Ana, CA 92706.
-An appointment is needed.
+4. At the Health Department: If you don't have health insurance, you can get a free flu shot at the Orange County Health Care Agency Flu Clinic at 1725 W. 17th Street, Santa Ana, CA 92706.
+An appointment is required.
 Flu shots subject to availability.
 To make an appointment, please call 1-800-914-4887.

 Preventing the Flu